This post may contain affiliate links. To read our affiliate policy, click here.

 A series of events have brought me to where I am today – a full-time ingredient researcher purporting to reduce toxic chemicals in the consumer goods market.
 My goal is to educate you, so you will be able to make informed decisions about the products you use.
 I believe it is possible to reduce our daily exposure to toxins through practical changes and without stress.

-Given the options, I consider stainless steel one of the safest materials.
+Given the cookware material options available on the market, I consider stainless steel one of the safest materials.
 Check out the table below.

 – accumulates in the body

-Chromium & Nickel in a Stainless Steel Pan
+Chromium And Nickel In A Stainless Steel Pan

 Normally, stainless steel comes as 18/10, 18/8 or even 18/0 (360 Cookware comes in 18/8).
 The first number is the percentage of chromium and the second is nickel.